doctorDAlvarez/phraseHunter-Game/README.md

 ## phraseHunter - theGame.
-This is project 4 of my fullStackJavaScript techDegree, it´s a word guessing game, coded entirely in javaScript.
+This is project 4 of my fullStackJavaScript techDegree, it´s a word guessing game, coded entirely in javaScript, with OOP.

 ## Motivation
-to create a browser-based game using the concepts i learn of object oriented programming and functional programming.
+to create a browser-based game using the concepts i learned of object oriented programming and functional programming.
 Skills learned and practice:
 * creating Classes.
-* interacting with the DOM object and the properties and methods from the classes build.
+* interacting with DOM object, properties and methods from the classes build.
+* using <code>.filter(), .forEach(), .map(), .reduce()</code>
+* CSS decoration.
+* keyboard interrupts and event handling.
-*
+* a lot more fun!!..

 ## Build status
 Up and Running good. ;)

 ## Code style
+HTML - CSS
-vanilla JavaScript.
+vaniLLa JavaScript.

 ## Tech/framework used
 No frameworks nor plugins

 ## Features
-* real-time error messages: <code>input</code> event listeners implemented along with validation helper functions in all required fields, except the activities registry.
-This was done for better user experience in error checking status.
-Checking errors only with the submit event is more error prone, and as the statistical studies suggest more people ends abandoning the form, instead of completing it.

-* conditional error messages: the **email** field has two possible error messages, one if no email was entered, and another if the format is not correct.
+CSS:
+* **[.title]** and **[.header]** classes custom pulse animation, using @keyframes.
+* **#button_reset** on hover made bigger and with cool color
+* keyboard buttons made more fun, with dynamic shadowing, and animated transitions.
+* background colors customized.
+* adjusted keys border radius property.

 ## Installation
 Just download the files and open index.html on any tested browser.